EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - Abdelghani Alidra: hands-on learning of the encoding of logical features in Dedukti, discuss with other participants the current and the desired features and development workflow, meet and network with other EuroProofNet community members.

-- Gabriel Hondet will work on Dedukti, Lambdapi and STTfaxport.
+- Gabriel Hondet will work on Lambdapi and STTfaxport.

+- Claude Stolze will work on the encoding of Atelier B proofs in Lambdapi.

 <!-- hotel not not paid yet -->